 Have students observe movements and listen to sounds in their environment.
 Have students describe the movements and sounds in terms of their understanding of the dance elements.
-Encourage students to use correct dance terminology in the discussions, when appropriate.
+Encourage students to use correct terminology in their discussions, when appropriate.

 Have students explore the dance elements.
 Integrate the dance elements into lessons which use the students' observations as stimuli, or explore the elements as introductory lessons to the unit.
-Have the students explore the following:
+Have the students explore some of the following:

-- actions

 - locomotor, non-locomotor

-- body
+• body

 - parts, bases and zones

-- dynamics

 - duration, energy, qualities and speed

-- space

-- directions, focus, levels, pathways, shape and size.
+- directions, levels, pathways, shape, size and focus.